buddhist-uni/buddhist-uni.github.io/_content/av/pilgrims-until-we-die.md

 publisher: nbn
 ---

-> Shikoku illness is a common term that people use to describe a sense of addiction to the pilgrimage
+> 'Shikoku illness' is a common term that people use to describe a sense of addiction to the pilgrimage